-I want to learn new things, like anthropology and content marketing.
+I want to learn new things and see new places.

-I want to reduce my carbon footprint to help make sure the world is still here by the time I finally get around to publishing my novel.
+I want to reduce my carbon footprint to help make sure the world is still here by the time I finally finish my novel.

 And, yes, of course I want to write more, and write better.